denvergeeks/discourse-highlight-bbcode-tc/README.md

-## Theme Component to highlight and color text in Posts
+## Theme Component to highlight and color selected text in Posts

 Based on https://github.com/merefield/discourse-tc-coloured-text